mfuhrmeister/nodejs-embedded-mongodb-standalone/README.md

 - **npm run dax** : `node bin/dax.js [version [directory]]` downloads and extracts MongoDB for the given version and download directory.

 - **npm run stop** : `node bin/stop.js [binPath [dbpath]]` stops MongoDB for the given installation path and optional working directory.

+If you install the package globally or run it through `npx`, the same entrypoints are available as `nems`, `nems-dax`, and `nems-stop`.

  If no parameters are given, defaults (version 6.0.8, and the OS temp folder, respectively dbpath) are used.
  Debug output is opt-in.
 Set `DEBUG=*` before running `npm start` or `npm run dax` if you want verbose downloader logs.